PavelAB/PavelAB/README.md

 <details>
   <summary><strong>Time Management Project</strong></summary>
   <br>
-  A project in its early stages, where I'm currently working on the UML schema.
+  A project in its early stages, where I'm currently working on the ERD schema.
 The idea is to create a custom dashboard to efficiently manage my time and track my progress.
 </details>